 ANNOUNCING PROJECT ACCESS

-In 2016, the Jefferson County Medical Society, in collaboration with several other community groups, plans to launch Project Access.
+In 2016, the Jefferson County Medical Society, in collaboration with several other community groups, launched Project Access.
 Project Access is a physician driven, community-wide effort designed to link uninsured indigent patients to appropriate and necessary specialty and ancillary diagnostic, pharmacy and care coordination services for urgent medical conditions.
 The focus of Project Access in Jefferson County is specialty care provided by volunteer physicians.
-Due to the large number of community health clinics, most of these patients have access to primary care—the difficulty arises when a patient needs the care of a specialist physician.
-We are discussing the program with area hospitals and ancillary providers and we are also exploring funding options.
-We need to show these entities that the physician community, many of whom are already caring for this patient population, are willing to provide charity care through Project Access.
-If you are interested in seeing patients through the Project Access Program, please complete the attached Physician Commitment Form for the period of July 1-December 31, 2016.
+A benefit for specialists is that all Project Access patients will have an established medical home for their primary care needs at an area community health clinic so specialists do not have to provide primary care.